soundio/sequence-json/README.md

 }
 ```

-`events` – ARRAY, an array of events.
+`events` – ARRAY, required<br/>
-An `events` property is the only requirement for a top-level sequence.
-But a sequence may also have an array of
+An array of events, an `events` property is the only requirement for a top-level sequence.
-sequences, and those also require an `"id"` to be identified for playback by events in `events`.

 Sequences may also have the properties: